Clinical Guide to Transfusion

-Product manufacturing and description
+Component manufacturing and description

-Canadian Blood Services also distributes Octaplasma™ to a limited number of patients who meet specific criteria.
-This is a solvent detergent (SD) treated, pooled fresh frozen plasma product produced by Octapharma.
-Octaplasma™ is filtered to remove cells and debris, which may help reduce adverse events linked to residual blood cells, and the pooling process dilutes and neutralizes allergens and antibodies, theoretically reducing the risk of TRALI.
-The SD treatment destroys enveloped viruses, and the manufacturing process reduces the risk of infection by non-enveloped viruses and prions, but the possibility of transmission of the latter agents cannot be eliminated.
+Canadian Blood Services also distributes Octaplasma™ for use in a limited number of patients who meet specific criteria.
+This is a solvent detergent (SD) treated, pooled fresh frozen plasma component produced by Octapharma.
+Octaplasma™ is filtered to remove cells and debris, which may help reduce adverse events linked to residual blood cells, and the pooling process dilutes and neutralizes allergens and antibodies, theoretically reducing the risk of transfusion-related acute lung injury (TRALI).
+The SD treatment destroys enveloped viruses and the manufacturing process reduces (although does not entirely eliminate) the risk of infection by non-enveloped viruses and prions.

 |Frozen Plasma CPD

-|Approximately 283 ml of plasma separated from an individual unit of whole blood collected in CPD anticoagulant and placed in a freezer at <-18˚C within 24 hours after donation; contains all coagulation factors but has slightly reduced amounts of clotting Factors V and VIII.
+|Approximately 283 ml of plasma separated from an individual unit of whole blood collected in CPD anticoagulant and placed in a freezer at ≤-18˚C within 24 hours after collection; contains all coagulation factors but has slightly reduced amounts of clotting Factors V and VIII.
 On average, FP contains 0.87 IU of Factor VIII per ml.|

-|Plasma collected by apheresis and frozen within eight hours of donation; contains both labile clotting Factors V and VIII, plus non-labile coagulation factors.
-Sodium citrate anticoagulated AFFP units have an average volume of 494 ml while ACD-A anticoagulated AFFP units have an average volume of 249 ml.
-AFFP units contain an average of 1.29 IU of Factor VIII per ml.|
+|Plasma collected by apheresis and frozen within eight hours of collection; contains both labile clotting Factors V and VIII, plus non-labile coagulation factors.
+Sodium citrate anticoagulated AFFP units have an average volume of 494 ml while ACD-A (acid citrate dextrose – Solution A) anticoagulated AFFP units have an average volume of 249 ml.
+AFFP units contain an average of 1.29 IU of Factor VIII per ml|

 Plasma CPD (CSP)

-|Approximately 273 ml of plasma separated from an individual unit of whole blood prepared following Cryoprecipitate production; contains all coagulation factors but has reduced levels of the high molecular weight Von Willebrand factor (vWF) multimers.|
+|Approximately 273 ml of plasma separated from an individual unit of whole blood prepared following cryoprecipitate manufacturing; contains all coagulation factors but has reduced levels of the high molecular weight Von Willebrand factor (vWF) multimers and fibrinogen.|

 |Solvent Detergent (SD) plasma||Plasma pooled from many donors, treated with processing steps (solvent detergent, immune neutralisation, sterile filtration) to remove or inactivate pathogens, cells, allergens and antibodies.
 Each unit is 200 ml of cell-free plasma that contains 9.0–14.0 g of human plasma proteins (45–70 mg/ml).
 A minimum of 0.5 IU per ml is obtained for all clotting factors.|

 FP, AFFP and CSP are manufactured and distributed by Canadian Blood Services.
 SD plasma (Octaplasma™) is produced by Octapharma and distributed by Canadian Blood Services for specific indications.
-See product monograph for more details.
+See component monograph for more details.

 AFFP or FP may also be used in the preparation of reconstituted whole blood for exchange transfusion in neonates.
 See Chapter 13 of this Guide for more information about neonatal and pediatric plasma transfusion.

-- Thrombotic thrombocytopenic purpura (TTP) or
+- thrombotic thrombocytopenic purpura (TTP)

-- Hemolytic uremic syndrome (HUS) with associated factor H deficiency or
+hemolytic uremic syndrome (HUS) with associated factor H deficiency or

-- Clotting factor deficiencies for which specific licensed concentrates may not be readily available (e.g. Factor V, Factor XI, Factor XIII)
+- clotting factor deficiencies for which specific licensed concentrates may not be readily available (e.g., factor V, factor XI, factor XIII)

-- Have a pre existing lung disorder or
+have a pre-existing lung disorder or

 |Condition/Clinical Circumstance||Frozen Plasma